Investigating Possible Retirement Locations in Mexico or Central America

 Travel agents and real estate people are going to share the positives about a location.
 Retirement magazines are in business to sell ads.
 Selling ads means touting locations.
 Writing about white sandy beaches.
 Pictures of beautiful mountain towns with flawless charm.
 (No location is flawless....)

-With those articles, the ads come from real estate companies.
-Retirement magazines and blogs advertise restaurants and tour companies.
-Upscale stores will also advertise.
+The ads next to those articles come from real estate companies.
+Retirement magazines and blogs advertise restaurants, tour companies and upscale stores will also advertise.

-Most waste treatment facilities aren't used.
-The cities can't afford the electrify to run them in Mexico and Central America.
-Do think that this type of article would ever show up in a Retirement Magazine?
-Or an article about the amount of trash alongside the roads?
+Have you read in a retirement magazine article about waste treatment in other countries?
+I doubt it.
+The fact seems to be that most waste treatment facilities aren't used.
+The cities can't afford the electricity to run them in Mexico and Central America.
+Have you read an article about the amount of trash alongside the roads?

-Like a car salesman, they'll tell you all the positives but won't tell you any of the drawbacks.
+Like car salesmen, articles will tell you all the positives but won't tell you any of the drawbacks.
 And there are pros and cons about anything!
 Even retiring in beautiful locations.